ronnieholm/Bugfree.Spo.ExternalSharingCenter/README.md

 Only sharing an entire site collection by authenticated users is supported by ESC.
-Sharing at a finer level of granularity, such as list or list item, makes gaining an overview even trickier and isn't supported.
-Instead of these finer-grained sharing options, consider creating a dedicated sharing site collection besides the regular ones.
+Sharing at a finer level of granularity, such as list or list item, makes gaining an overview even trickier and thus isn't supported.
+If these finer-grained sharing options become relevant, consider creating a dedicated sharing site collection besides the regular ones.

 ## Design notes